activeledger/SDK-Ruby/README.md

 <img src="https://www.activeledger.io/wp-content/uploads/2018/09/Asset-23.png" alt="Activeledger" width="500"/>

-# Activeledger - Xamarin SDK
+# Activeledger - Ruby SDK

-The Activeledger Xamarin SDK has been built to provide an easy way to connect your Xamarin application to an Activeledger Network
+The Activeledger Ruby SDK has been built to provide an easy way to connect your Ruby Project to an Activeledger Network

 ### Activeledger